-Arrowhead Landfill continued to have unpermitted water run-off at its SW cornerand trespass at New Hope Cemetery at its NW corner.
+Arrowhead Landfill continued to have unpermitted water run-off at its SW corner and reported trespass inside New Hope Cemetery at its NW corner.

-Arrowhead released a video with attempts to advertise its landfill as great corporate neighbor.
+Arrowhead released a video with attempts to advertise its landfill as a great corporate neighbor.

-BBC President Esther Calhoun traveled to Montgomery, Al to share her experience with the UN Working Group on the issue of discrimination against women in law and in practice.
+BBC President Esther Calhoun traveled to Montgomery, Al to share her experiences of injustice with the UN Working Group on the issue of discrimination against women.

 AL NAACP and Black Belt Citizens held a press conference at Pitts/New Hope Cemetery about the on-going trespass and desecration of the Black cemetery by the landfill.

-In 2016, BBC partnered with Project South: Institute for the Elimination of Poverty and Genocide, to be able to confront and address the Black Belt’s systemic injustices.
+In 2016, BBC partnered with Project South: Institute for the Elimination of Poverty and Genocide, for strategic goals towards health and justice including the ability to accept tax deductible donations.
 Today, the group’s led by those most impacted by toxic waste and sewage overflows.
 Today, the group’s led by those most impacted by state violence and poverty.
-Today, the group’s dedicated to fighting for economic & environmental justice, working for clean water, and demanding equal rights.
+Today, the group’s dedicated to strive for economic & environmental justice, protecting sacred space, working for clean water, and demanding equal rights.

-In 2016, the group became more experienced & educated, and we began a campaign for the human right to clean water and working sanitation.
-In 2016, BBC Officers and Coordinator met 2-3 times per month to strategicaaly coordinate the work.
-In 2016, BBC accompilshed the following:
+In 2016, the group began a campaign for the human right to clean water and working sanitation.
+In 2016, BBC Officers and Coordinator met 2-3 times per month to strategically coordinate work and accomplish the following:

 - BBC participated in and/or led 21 educational programs and advocacy events in Uniontown and the Black Belt where we acted for health & justice;

-- BBC developed 16 programs for engagement with Al students & youth with different colleges and universities featuring Samford U, Stillman College, Tuskegee U, U of Al Tuscaloosa, U of Al Birmingham, and University of Montevallo; BBC participated in 2 programs with Historically Black Colleges and Universities;
+- BBC developed 16 programs for engagement with Al students & youth with different colleges and universities featuring Samford University, Stillman College, Tuskegee University, University of Al Tuscaloosa, University of Al Birmingham, and University of Montevallo;

-- BBC coordinated 10 programs with faith groups that provided safe space, active leaders and volunteers, locations for strategic meetings, fellowship and much more;
+- BBC coordinated 10 programs with faith groups that provided safe space, locations for strategic meetings, fellowship, and much more;

-- BBC participated in 9 national trainings, workshops, and speaking engagements in 7 different states including the US Commission on Civil Rights in Washington DC; the 6th Extreme Energy Extraction Collaborative Summit in Pa, the Southern Peoples Organizing Intensive in Atlanta, Southern Movement Assembly VI in Chattanooga, the 47th National Conference for Black Lawyers, CoopEcon 2016 in Epes Alabama, the 20th Southern Human Rights Organizers Conference in Jackson Ms, and the US Human Rights Network’s FIHRE, Fighting Injustice through Human Rights Education (FIHRE), Retreat at legendary Highlander Research and Education Center;
+- BBC participated in 9 national trainings, workshops, and speaking engagements in 7 different states including the US Commission on Civil Rights in Washington DC; the 6th Extreme Energy Extraction Collaborative Summit in PA, the Southern Peoples Organizing Intensive in Atlanta, Southern Movement Assembly VI in Chattanooga, the 47th National Conference for Black Lawyers in Chicago, CoopEcon 2016 in Epes AL, the 20th Southern Human Rights Organizers Conference in Jackson MS, and the US Human Rights Network’s FIHRE, Fighting Injustice through Human Rights Education (FIHRE), Retreat at legendary Highlander Research and Education Center in TN.

 In 2016, BBC Officers hired their first-ever staff, a part-time coordinator, to help assist their efforts for health and justice.
-Here’s a 2016 action calendar for BBC:
+Here’s a 2016 action calendar from BBC:

-Black Belt Citizens and Al Young, Black & Green hosted Building Bridges for Justice, MLK weekend, featuring a Saturday Prayer Supper, a tour of Uniontown, community listening session, and cultural infrastructure workshop with a focus on civil rights, environmental justice, and community empowerment.
+Black Belt Citizens and Al Young, Black & Green hosted Building Bridges for Justice, MLK weekend, featuring a tour of Uniontown, Saturday Prayer Supper, community listening session, and cultural infrastructure workshop with a focus on civil rights, environmental justice, and community empowerment.

-Black Belt Citizens President Calhoun addressed the Southeastern Student Summit for Justice and rallied the students against dumping coal ash in Uniontown.
-Calhoun’s presentation inspired one of the students to submit a news articles.
+BBC President Calhoun addressed the Southeastern Student Summit for Justice and rallied students from multiple campuses against dumping coal ash in Uniontown.
+Calhoun’s presentation inspired one of the students to submit a news article.

-Arrowhead Landfill’s attorneys filed a slapp lawsuit against members of BBC for alleged slander. http://www.al.com/news/index.ssf/2016/04/arrowhead_landfill_owners_sue.html#incart_river_mobileshort_index
+Arrowhead Landfill’s attorneys filed a slapp lawsuit against 4 Uniontown residents and members of BBC for alleged slander.

-BBC hosted Unitarian Universalist Fellowship of Montgomery for Fighting for Human Rights Tour.
-Groups visited the sewage sprayfields and New Hope Cemetery where they noticed a bulldozer with impacted community members.
+BBC hosted Unitarian Universalist Fellowship of Montgomery for a Fighting for Human Rights Tour.
+Groups visited the sewage sprayfields and New Hope Cemetery where they noticed recent bulldozer work and a parked bulldozer inside the cemetery.